What should I do is my child is ill?

-If you feel that you need to discuss any family matters and you would like some help and advice, Mrs Gilbertson or Mr Rushfirth (our Emotional Health and Wellbeing Managers) and Miss Northfield (our Learning Mentor) will be more than happy to spend some time with you.
-If your concern is around special educational needs or disabilities, please ask to speak to Mrs Ashlee (our Assistant SENDCo)
+If you feel that you need to discuss any family matters and you would like some help and advice, Miss Northfield (our attendance and safeguarding leader) will be more than happy to spend some time with you.
+If your concern is around special educational needs or disabilities, please ask to speak to Mrs Bode (our SENDCo)

 If you wish to speak to any member of staff, please ask at the school office.